Relationships Part 2: Effectively Communicating Your Illness

 • ask if they have any questions or concerns about your illness.

 Be sure to explain that there will be days you will not feel well enough to do planned activities, but that does not mean you don’t want to do those activities.
-Rather, you are not physically able to do them at that particular time.
-Suggest an alternative plan such as coming over for tea or a movie.
-If you don’t feel like visitors, offer a make-up day of some sort.
+Instead, you are not physically able to do them at that particular time.
+Suggest an alternative plan, such as coming over for tea or a movie.
+If you don’t feel like visitors, offer a make-up day.

 Overview

-Living with fibromyalgia can be a private matter, and telling others about your condition can make you feel vulnerable; however, communicating your illness and its unpredictability of it will most likely grow, and strengthen your relationship.
+Living with fibromyalgia can be a private matter, and telling others about your condition can make you feel vulnerable; however, communicating your illness and its unpredictability will most likely grow and strengthen your relationship.

 Telling others about fibromyalgia is essential in building a trusting, effective support system, and spreading awareness and understanding of the illness.
 This results in faster healing – physically, emotionally, and mentally.
 The more people that are surrounding you with love, care, understanding, and support, the better your journey will be to healing.